Baked eggplant with chorizo and avocado sauce

 - Bake on the middle rack for 20 minutes, or until lightly browned and tender.
 In the meantime, prepare the chorizo.

-- Melt the butter in a large frying pan over medium heat.
+- Heat a large frying pan over medium heat, melt butter if using.
 Add the chorizo and cook for 20 minutes, or until browned on all sides.

 - Serve the chorizo and eggplant, with the avocado sauce on the side.